trinitytakei/tech-and-tao-with-trinity-takei/content/blog/the_instagram_test.md

 I was too busy making sure it *looks like* I'm having the time of my life, and didn't have a chance to enjoy myself!

+Why?

+The rooftop pool of the Marine Bay Sands is one of the most infamous selfie spots in the world.
+It easily puts a Chinese beach on the best day of the year to shame.

-* It spent an hour waltzing around, hoping to snap a picture free of other selfie-stick-toting, Instagram-test-failing tourists
+So I spent an hour waltzing around, hoping to snap a picture free of other selfie-stick-toting, Instagram-test-failing tourists.
+(I failed.
-* I failed.
 Obviously.
 There is a famous Chuck Norris joke: “Chuck Norris took a selfie in the Marina Bay Sands rooftop pool.
 Alone.”
-My name is not Chuck Norris, so go figure.
+My name is not Chuck Norris, so go figure.)

-* I gave up and spent another hour in Photoshop to remove the excess
+I gave up and spent another hour in Photoshop to remove the extra legs, hads and selfie sticks fro the picture.

-* The weather (and water) was cold - it was raining all the time.
+The weather (and water) was cold - it was raining all the time on that day.

-* The whole experience felt WEIRD.
+The whole experience felt WEIRD.
 I stood out like a sore thumb in my 100 Baht t-shirt and fake Diesel flip-flops I bought at Chatuchak weekend market in Bangkok next to the business(wo)men whose shoelace cost more than my entire 'apparel.'

-* To be honest, I couldn't afford the price - munching on store-bought biscuits while watching the people eating in restaurants by Wolfgang Puck or David Myers and thinking 'What a bunch of hypocrites.
+To be honest, I couldn't afford the price - munching on store-bought biscuits while watching the people eating in restaurants by Wolfgang Puck or David Myers and thinking 'What a bunch of hypocrites.
 Sitting there in their thousand dollar suits, stiff as a poker, obviously having no idea how to enjoy themselves.
 Pfft, pathetic’.

 {{< figure src="/images/5/puck.jpg" title="Source: https://thepeakmagazine.com.sg" >}}